Safe Driver Hub

 - Memory skills, movement and coordination, strength, perception and sensation, for example, which is seen more so in people 75 years and older than younger people.

-That’s one reason why drivers, 75 years and over, are subject to regular medical assessments.
+That’s one reason why drivers, 75 years and over, are subject to regular medical assessments and OT driving assessment.
 So, if you’re an older driver, and want to keep driving, you’ll need to see your doctor at least once every year for a medical assessment to drive.

 Your GP may be confident to make this decision.
 In some cases, they may request an Occupational Therapy assessment to help clarify your cognitive fitness to drive.